sjaramillov/oci-workload-region-migrations/stepbystep.md

 ### 1. Planning and Assessment
 * **Inventory:** Assess all workload dependencies (VCNs, IAM policies, security lists) using OCI CLI (`oci search resource free-text-search`) or OCI Resource Manager.
 * **Costing:** Model data egress costs from Ashburn. **Note: Egress fees apply.** Use the OCI Cost Analysis tool and Budgets.
-* **Compliance:** Validate that the Bogotá region meets all data sovereignty requirements for FEPEP's workloads (e.g., Law 1581 for healthcare data).
+* **Compliance:** Validate that the Bogotá region meets all data sovereignty requirements for OCI Pilots's workloads (e.g., Law 1581 for healthcare data).
 * **Testing:** Measure round-trip time (RTT) between regions to set performance expectations.
 * **Backup:** Perform complete backups of all volumes and databases in Ashburn using the OCI Backup Service before initiating any migration tasks.